 Here are a few:

 1. Cacao is loaded with antioxidants; it contains hefty amounts of disease-fighting flavonoids, antioxidants also found in red wine and many fruits and vegetables.
 In fact, it appears to have more flavonoids than any other food.

-2. The Cacao found in BOCA releases calming endorphins that reduce anxiety.
-Plus, it’s high in magnesium,” which lifts moods and reduces water retention.
+2. The cacao found in BOCA releases calming endorphins that reduce anxiety.
+Plus, it is high in magnesium, which lifts moods and reduces water retention.

 3. A small study from the University of Illinois at Urbana-Champaign found that daily consumption of cocoa flavanol-containing dark chocolate lowered cholesterol and improved blood pressure.
 While the research was funded by chocolate manufacturer Mars Inc., the study was double-blinded and peer reviewed.

 4. Theobromine found in chocolate may reduce preeclampsia.
 Preeclampsia is primarily noted for raising blood pressure in pregnant women, and eating chocolate helps lower this risk by up to 69 percent.
 The study of nearly 2,300 women established greater benefits to those who ate five or more servings per week, especially in their third trimester.
 Despite the results from this study, researchers have said that further studies are needed to prove the direct link between chocolate and preeclampsia.